How to Get Followers on Facebook (17 Genuine Ways)

 You can use videos to engage with your audience and grow your following with some of these suggestions:

 The biggest free reach driver right now is Facebook Reels.
-Unlike regular posts that only reach your existing followers, Reels get recommended to non-followers based on interest signals, similar to how TikTok’s For You page works.
-You don’t need professional equipment.
-A short, helpful video shot on your phone can reach thousands of people who have never heard of your brand before.
+Unlike regular posts that mostly reach existing followers, Reels get pushed to non-followers based on their interests, the same way TikTok’s For You page works.

 I’ve seen pages grow faster from a single Reel than from months of static posts.
 If you’re not using Reels yet, that’s your biggest untapped opportunity right now.